Loirooriol/tab-counter-plus/README.md

 :heavy_check_mark: Light-weight.
 Coded in fast vanilla-js, no bloating libraries.

-:sparkles: I designed and implemented new WebExtension features that allow to achieve all the above in a much more robust, simple and efficient way.
-They will be included in version Tab Counter Plus 2.0, targetting Firefox 62.
+:sparkles: I designed and implemented a new WebExtension feature that allows to achieve all the above in a much more robust, simple and efficient way.
+It's included since Tab Counter Plus version 2.0, targetting Firefox 62.

 ### Why another tab counter add-on?